GodswillUmoh/K-NN_Model/README.md

 > 2. Sensitive to the choice of K and distance metric.
 > 3. Performs poorly on high-dimensional data due to the "curse of dimensionality."

+## Regular Steps
++ Choose the number k of neighbors
++ Take the k nearest neighbors of the two data points, according to the Euclidean Distance